Ghost-script/SummerTrainingAssignments/planetparser/solution.rst

     $virtualenv virtual_planetparse
     The PYTHONDONTWRITEBYTECODE environment variable is not compatible with setuptools.
 Either use --distribute or unset PYTHONDONTWRITEBYTECODE.

 First problem arises.
-Don't know why, but setting PYTHONDONTWRITEBYTECODE="" it works around
+Setting PYTHONDONTWRITEBYTECODE="" works it around

 ::